Skip to main content

 • Act in the best interests of all members at all times.

 • Formulate and review an investment strategy regularly.
-While you may have more control and flexibility in relation to how you invest, there are limitations in super laws that you will need to understand when formulating and reviewing your investment strategy and selecting your preferred investments.
+While you may have more ability to direct how you invest, there are limitations in super laws that you will need to understand when formulating and reviewing your investment strategy and selecting your preferred investments.

 • Keep comprehensive records and arrange an annual audit by an approved SMSF auditor.